Caqil/wireguard_flutter/example/README.md

-# wireguard_dart_example
+# wireguard_flutter_example

-Demonstrates how to use the wireguard_dart plugin.
+Demonstrates how to use the wireguard_flutter plugin.

 ## Getting Started